Home Sports History’s Most Shocking and Unforgettable Hockey Injuries

 On March 22, 1989, Clint Malarchuk, the Buffalo Sabres’ goalie, suffered one of the most horrifying injuries ever seen in professional sports.
 A skate blade from an opposing player accidentally sliced his carotid artery, leading to a life-threatening situation on the ice.
 The quick actions of the team’s athletic trainer, who manually pinched the artery closed, are credited with saving Malarchuk’s life.
 This incident brought about a mandate for goalies to wear neckguards, forever changing safety standards in the history of hockey.

-Richard Zednik: Near-Fatal Neck Laceration
+Richard Zednik: Near-Fatal Injury

 Similar to Malarchuk’s accident, Richard Zednik of the Florida Panthers experienced a severe neck laceration during a game on February 10, 2008.
 A teammate’s skate blade accidentally cut his external carotid artery, leading to immediate and profuse bleeding.
 Zednik’s swift skate to the bench and subsequent medical attention saved his life, highlighting the dangers players face every time they step onto the ice.